Publications and Presentations

 Prediction of In Vivo Pharmacokinetic Parameters and Time–Exposure Curves in Rats Using Machine Learning from the Chemical Structure screenshot

-In this study, we generated machine learning models able to predict rat in vivo PK parameters and concentration–time PK profiles based on the molecular chemical structure and either measured or predicted in vitro parameters.
-We trained the models on internal in vivo rat PK data for over 3000 diverse compounds from multiple projects and therapeutic areas.
-The predicted endpoints include clearance and oral bioavailability.
-We compared the performance of various traditional machine learning algorithms and deep learning approaches, including graph convolutional neural networks.
-The best models for PK parameters achieved R2 = 0.63 [root mean squared error (RMSE) = 0.26] for clearance and R2 = 0.55 (RMSE = 0.46) for bioavailability.
-The models provide a fast and cost-efficient way to guide the design of molecules with optimal PK profiles.
-This enables the prediction of virtual compounds at the point of design, and drives the prioritization of compounds for in vivo assays.
+In this study, the researchers generated new machine learning models.
+These were able to predict rat in vivo PK parameters and concentration–time PK profiles based on a compound’s molecular structure and either measured or predicted in vitro parameters.
+They trained the models on internal in vivo rat PK data for over 3000 diverse compounds, with predicted endpoints including clearance and oral bioavailability, and compared various traditional machine learning algorithms and deep learning approaches for performance.

-You can download this article from the journal webpage via the button below.
+Read the full article from the journal webpage via the button below.
 Additionally, for further detail on how Cerella can be used to predict PK parameters and curves, watch our webinar.
 It features three of the authors of this paper, Matt Segall (Optibrium), Tom Whitehead (Intellegens), Nigel Greene (AstraZeneca), discussing their work around Cerella and its applications.

 INTERESTED IN AI FOR DRUG DISCOVERY?